 - The chromatic scale – contains all notes, meaning all tones and semi-tones.

-So let’s now learn a bit more on how these harmonicas work.
+So let’s now learn a bit more about how they work.

 Remember that “toy” harmonica we talked about?
 Yup, that’s a diatonic harmonica.

 And, to be more accurate, the one you owned as a kid was probably a “Richter-tuned” harmonica.

 Richter tuning is the name given to a major scale tuned harmonica…